The heuristic function h(n)

 g'(n) = 1 + alpha * (g(n) - 1)

-If alpha is 0, then the modified cost function will always be 1.
+is 0, then the modified cost function will always be 1.
 At this setting, terrain costs are completely ignored, and A* works at the level of simple passable/unpassable grid spaces.
-If alpha is 1, then the original cost function will be used, and you get the full benefit of A*.
-You can set alpha anywhere in between.
+If alpha

 You should also consider switching from the heuristic returning the absolute minimum cost to returning the expected minimum cost.
-For example, if most of your map is grasslands with a movement cost of 2 but some spaces on the map are roads with a movement cost of 1, then you might consider having the heuristic assume no roads, and return 2 * distance.
+For example, if most of your map is grasslands with a movement cost of 2 but some spaces on the map are roads with a movement cost of 1, then you might consider having the heuristic assume no roads, and return 2 * distance

 The choice between speed and accuracy does not have to be global.
 You can choose some things dynamically based on the importance of having accuracy in some region of the map.
 For example, it may be more important to choose a good path near the current location, on the assumption that we might end up recalculating the path or changing direction at some point, so why bother being accurate about the faraway part of the path?
 Or perhaps it’s not so important to have the shortest path in a safe area of the map, but when sneaking past an enemy village, safety and quickness are essential.